Men's Health

 This week: Book a GP appointment to discuss PSA testing if you have not already.
 Don't wait for prostate disease symptoms—remember, early prostate cancer has none.

 At the appointment: Discuss your risk factors.
 Ask about your baseline PSA.
 Understand what happens if it's elevated.
-Some doctors will recommend digital rectal exam alongside PSA—discuss all options.
+Some doctors will recommend a digital rectal exam alongside PSA—discuss all options.

 Moving forward: Follow your personalised screening schedule.
 Remember that finding cancer early doesn't automatically mean treatment.

-The quiet revolution in PSA testing represents medicine at its best—learning from mistakes, embracing technology, and putting patients in control.
+The quiet revolution in PSA testing represents medicine at its best - learning from mistakes, embracing technology, and putting patients in control.

 We've transformed a controversial test into a sophisticated screening system.
 We've turned overdiagnosis from a bug into a feature we can control.
 We've given men the tools to take charge of their health destiny.